 Proves Goal asynchronously using a new thread.
-The argument can be a message sending goal.
-Calls to this predicate always succeeds and return immediately.
-The results (success, failure, or exception) are sent back to the message queue of the object containing the call (this) and can be retrieved by calling the threaded exit/1 predicate.
+The argument can be a message-sending goal.
+Calls to this predicate always succeed and return immediately.
+The results (success, failure, or exception) are sent back to the message queue of the object containing the call (this) and can be retrieved by calling the threaded\exit/1 predicate.

-The threaded_call/2 variant returns a threaded call identifier tag that can be used with the threaded_exit/2 and threaded_cancel/1 predicates.
-Tags shall be regarded as opaque terms; users shall not rely on its type.
+The threaded\call/2 variant returns a threaded call identifier tag that can be used with the threaded\exit/2 and threaded\cancel/1 predicates.
+Tags shall be regarded as opaque terms; users shall not rely on their type.